tentacleuno/tentacles.dev/content/posts/frameworks-frameworks-and-more-frameworks..md

 However, critics of the web industry commonly label this as a *disadvantage* of the web. **Do we have too many frameworks?**

 To answer this, we're going to need to go back in time.
-The year is
+The year is 2019.
+Trisha Gee gives a [talk at Google](https://youtube.com/watch?v=zV079g7Irks): Trisha Gee: Reading Code Is Harder Than Writing It

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTEwMzU1MThdfQ==
+eyJoaXN0b3J5IjpbLTc5NzA3MzMwN119
 -->